biotope/biotope-boilerplate/README.md

-# frontend-framework
+# biotope

+The Frontend Ecosystem Framework

 ## Introduction

-This frontend framework boilerplate helps you to easily kickstart new frontend frameworks.
+This boilerplate helps you to easily kickstart new Frontend Ecosystems with the Biotope framework.
 Just mirror this repository, run the setup tasks and start developing.
-It depends heavily on the [build-framework](https://github.com/frontend-framework/build-framework)
+It depends heavily on [biotope-build](https://github.com/biotope/biotope-build)

 ## Setup